cmgraz/LibreELEC.tv/README.md

 This fork was developed to allow unRAID OS users to run LibreELEC - Krypton 17.1 on a VM without having a graphics card on the machine running unRAID.
+This has only been tested on unRAID 6.2.4.
+Your mileage may vary.

 Changes were used from commits from the following pull:

 https://github.com/LibreELEC/LibreELEC.tv/pull/1287